 Click-through nexus was originally implemented to increase revenue from sales tax collection despite the nexus restrictions of physical presence in a pre-Wayfair world.
 Now, economic nexus and marketplace facilitation laws appear as a more straightforward and appealing approach for states levying a sales and use tax.

-Affiliate nexus is in effect in 38 states: Alabama, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois (repealed and reenacted), Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, Wisconsin, West Virginia, and Wyoming; it has been repealed in three states: Arkansas, California, and Colorado.
+Affiliate nexus is fully detailed and in effect in 25 states: Alabama, Connecticut, District of Columbia, Georgia, Idaho, Illinois (repealed and reenacted), Iowa, Louisiana, Maine, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and West Virginia; it has been repealed in five states: Arkansas, California, Colorado, Kansas, and Ohio.

 As states attempted to stretch physical presence nexus to its limit, businesses sought to limit their tax exposure by establishing subsidiary and affiliate corporations.
 This approach of isolating nexus-creating activities in a separate entity raised the question of whether the nexus-creating activities of the affiliate could be imputed to the sales entity and nonetheless create a tax collection responsibility.
 Affiliate nexus is not solely based on the mere fact of common ownership of both the sales entity and the affiliate although it is a substantial factor; a fact intensive inquiry considers additional factors including: the same or similar line of products being sold under the same or similar name, the in-state affiliate is used to promote, generate, or fulfill sales, and other activities related to sales generation and fulfillment such as delivery, customer service, and maintaining a physical presence on behalf of the out-of-state entity.